72nd/fuzzlecheck-linux/README.md

 ## How does this works?

 The Application bundles a number of Jar files which can be executed by any System the Jave Runtime is available.
 This script extracts the needed JAR files from the dmg file using 7z.
-It then injects a custom written [Manifest File](https://docs.oracle.com/javase/tutorial/deployment/jar/manifestindex.html) into the main JAR.
+It then generates a custom [Manifest File](https://docs.oracle.com/javase/tutorial/deployment/jar/manifestindex.html) which gets injected into the main JAR.
 Afterwards the application will be installed to your system and a application launcher (.desktop file) will be added.